West of Orkney Windfarm Progresses with Onshore Planning Application for Vital Infrastructure

 The comprehensive documentation includes detailed plans for the proposed cable landfalls along the north Caithness coast, the location of the project's substation in or near Spittal in Caithness, and the underground wiring system extending approximately 20 kilometers to connect with the substation.

 In a competitive process, the West of Orkney Windfarm secured development rights for a seabed area from Scotland last year.
-This project is poised to be situated 30 kilometers west of the Orkney Mainland and 25 kilometers north of the Sutherland coast, positioning it as a crucial contributor to Scotland's renewable energy landscape.
+This project is poised to be situated 30 kilometers west of the Orkney Mainland and 25 kilometers north of the Sutherland coast, positioning it as a crucial contributor to Scotland's landscape.

-Development manager Jack Farnham highlighted the significance of the onshore connection, stating, “The onshore connection is a vital component of the project and will enable to export clean sufficient to power around two million homes.
+Development manager Jack Farnham highlighted the significance of the onshore connection, stating, “The onshore connection is a vital component of the project and will enable us to export clean electricity sufficient to power around two million homes.
 The cables to our substation will all be underground, and once installed, the land will be reinstated.”

 Farnham also stressed the project's commitment to minimizing environmental and social impacts, taking into account feedback from local communities through a series of public events.
 The substation's visual impact will be mitigated through landscaping and native planting, and its lighting will be used sparingly.